 Why Vertical Editor Rulers?

-- Vertical Rulers assist developers in making their code more readable by determining when to break the code if it becomes longer than the specified length.
+- Vertical Rulers assist developers in making their code more readable and organization by determining when to break the code if it becomes longer than the specified length.

 - It assists in the detection of long lines.